History_Timeline_1950s.jpg

 1966

-• Southland transitions from doing residential to commercial work and moves headquarters to Long Beach, California.
+• We transition from doing residential to commercial work and move our headquarters to Long Beach, California.

 History_Milestone_1968.jpg